ibm-cloud-docs/containers/cs_ingress_types.md

 ## Customizing the Ingress class
 {: #ingress-class}

-As of Kubernetes version 1.18, the new [`IngressClass` resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class){: external} replaces the deprecated `kubernetes.io/ingress.class` annotation.
+An Ingress class associates a class name with an Ingress controller type.
 {: shortdesc}

+Depending on your cluster version, an Ingress class can be specified in one of the following ways:
-An `IngressClass` resource associates a class name with an Ingress controller type.
-Within the `IngressClass`, you can optionally set the class as the default Ingress class by including the `ingressclass.kubernetes.io/is-default-class: "true"` annotation.
-Then, in the Ingress resources that you create to define routing for your app service paths, you specify the class name in the `spec.ingressClassName` field to apply the Ingress resource to the Ingress controllers that are associated with that class.

-Note that because the deprecated `kubernetes.io/ingress.class` annotation is still usable, classes that are specified in Ingress resources are applied in the following ways:
+* **Kubernetes 1.18 or later**: An [`IngressClass` resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class){: external} associates a class name with an Ingress controller type.
+When you create Ingress resources to define routing for your apps, you specify the class name in the `spec.ingressClassName` field to apply the Ingress resource to the Ingress controllers that are associated with that class.
+Note that because the deprecated `kubernetes.io/ingress.class` annotation is still usable in Kubernetes 1.18 and later, classes that are specified in Ingress resources are applied in the following ways:
   * If a class is specified either in the `spec.ingressClassName` field or in the deprecated `kubernetes.io/ingress.class` annotation, the class is applied.
   * If both the `spec.ingressClassName` field and the `kubernetes.io/ingress.class` annotation and specified, the class in the annotation is used.
   * If neither the `spec.ingressClassName` field nor the `kubernetes.io/ingress.class` annotation are specified, the default class is applied.
+* **Kubernetes 1.17 or earlier**: When you create Ingress resources to define routing for your apps, you specify the class name in the `kubernetes.io/ingress.class` annotation to apply the Ingress resource to the Ingress controllers that are associated with that class.

 ### Default Ingress classes for public and private ALBs
 {: #ingress-class-default}